Yanceyville, North Carolina: Government

-Yanceyville operates under a council-manager form of government.
-The Town Council is composed of four council members and a mayor who are elected at large by voters.
-Neither the mayor nor council members run for office according to party affiliation.
-Ballots do not contain their political party membership information.
-The nonpartisan Town Council's role is to facilitate economic, infrastructure, and community development.
-Moreover, it determines which services to offer citizens to ensure the community stays socially and fiscally prosperous and healthy.
+Yanceyville operates under a council–manager form of government.
+The town council is composed of four council members and a mayor, all of whom are elected at large by voters.
+Neither the mayor nor the council members run for office based on party affiliation, and ballots do not include information about their political party membership.

+The nonpartisan town council's stated role is to facilitate economic, infrastructure, and community development.
+Moreover, it determines which services to offer citizens to ensure the community remains socially and fiscally prosperous and healthy.